ampproject/amp-wp/readme.md

 1. Upload the folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. If you currently use older versions of the plugin in `Reader` mode, it is strongly encouraged to migrate to `Paired` or `Native` mode.
+3. If you currently use older versions of the plugin in `Reader` mode, it is strongly encouraged to migrate to `Transitional` or `Native` mode.

 ## Getting Started ##